AI in Private Equity: Overcoming Compliance, Workflow, and Tool Challenges

 • Using AI for document summarization

-• Introducing chat-based research tools
+• Adding chat-based research tools

 3. Tool Choice: Depth Over Breadth